 Nancy J. Newman, Founder and President

 Nancy J. Newman is a partner at Hanson Bridgett LLP in San Francisco, where she specializes in real estate and commercial litigation.
 A lifelong advocate for justice, Nancy worked full-time for the United Farm Workers Union while still in high school.
 At age 17, she successfully organized the workers of Pizzaland Restaurant, in Dublin, Ireland, to obtain better wages and union representation – an event recounted in a song by Malvina Reynolds.
 She received her JD, Order of the Coif, from UC Davis School of Law at age 23.
 As an attorney, she worked with other women lawyers to promote gender equity through Queen’s Bench.
 As president of Queen’s Bench in 1996, she expanded its influence on legislative and policy initiatives, and collaborated with other bar, professional, and women’s organizations to strengthen the movement for equality in law and society.
 In 1997, Nancy joined the board of the National Conference of Women’s Bar Associations, becoming its president for 2001-2002, and promoting its engagement with women lawyers around the world – an initiative started by board member Mary Wolverton.
 Since leading the NCWBA, Nancy has been speaking and networking on gender equity issues in the Unites States and abroad, including as Special Envoy for California Women Lawyers to an international conference on women’s rights in Nigeria, at the invitation of advisory board member Stella Odife.
 The Boalt Hall Women’s Association at UC Berkeley Law awarded Nancy with the 2015 “Women Advancing the Law” practitioner award.
-Nancy was featured in California Women Lawyers December 2015 newsletter’s “Who is CWL?” article, and maintains a blog on the Ms. JD website.
+Nancy was featured in California Women Lawyers December 2015 newsletter’s “Who is CWL?” article, and is a contributing blogger to Ms. JD.

 Rebecca Hooley, Vice-President